UCF-ELLE/ELLE-Website-API/docs/dev-server-setup.md

 apt-get install python3.11
 ```

+- Ensure that your version of node is at least >= v20.11.0.
+Check with the command `node -v` and if necessary, update node using `sudo n latest`.

 10. Clone the GitHub repo: `git clone https://github.com/UCF-ELLE/ELLE-Website-API.git`.
 (It doesn't matter what directory you clone into, but old static file servers typically host at `/var/www/`.
 The production site hosts from the `/home/elle` directory, so don't be opposed to cloning into your home directory.)
-11. Then install the Python requirements:
+11. Then install the Python requirements, and ensure that you are in the correct directory when doing so:

 ```
 pip3 install -r requirements.txt